 Credential and license checks parents should make

 - Who is the licensed clinician of record?
-Ask for the name, role, and license type.
-If you are considering treatment, verify the license through the state licensing board.
+Ask for the clinician’s name, license type, and role in your teen’s care.

 - Who is present during sessions?
-Clarify whether the clinician, equine specialist, or both are on site for your teen’s actual appointment.
+Clarify whether the clinician, equine specialist, or both are onsite during appointments.

-- How are goals documented?
-A clinical program should be able to explain how goals are set, reviewed, and shared with other providers when consent allows.
+- How are treatment goals documented?
+Clinical programs should be able to explain how progress is reviewed and shared with other providers when consent allows.

 Horse safety, supervision, and incident response

 Horse safety deserves the same seriousness as clinical safety.
 Horses are large animals, and even well-trained horses can startle or react in the wrong conditions.
-A program that minimizes the chance of injury may also minimize other kinds of risk.
+A program that downplays the chance of physical injury may also downplay other safety risks

-Ask to see or hear the program’s process for helmet use, mounting and dismounting, emergency stops, weather decisions, arena rules, and horse selection.
+Ask about helmet requirements, how mounting and dismounting are handled, what happens in an emergency, and how the program decides which horse works with which teen.
 Then ask what happens after a fall, panic episode, or injury.
 The program should also explain how many staff are present and how supervision changes when a teen is new, anxious, impulsive, or riding.

 A safety conversation should answer three questions.

-- Screen-out risks: Ask about medical concerns, intoxication, current crisis risk, fear level, and ability to follow directions.
+- Before the session starts: Ask about medical concerns, intoxication, current crisis risk, fear level, and ability to follow directions.

 - If something goes wrong: Parents should hear a clear chain of action.
 Who secures the horse?
 Who stays with the teen?
 Who calls the parent?
 When are emergency services used?